 The only pre-requisite courses that are required for students who have completed a BS degree and who will not work in Tennessee are US/World History I and II for a total of six semester credits.
 However, a strong coursework background in chemistry and biology is required and this will be evaluated by the faculty.

 Prospective students who desire prerequisite advising prior to applying to the MLT to MLS program must apply to Austin Peay State University as a transfer student.
-Once accepted, please email a request for prerequisite advising along with your APSU student ID number (which begins with an "A") to: firstname.lastname@example.org Requests to review transcripts outside of the formal University application process will not be granted.
+Upon acceptance to Austin Peay State University, please log into your Onestop account and verify that all of your transfer credits are visible in Onestop on your transfer evaluation.
+If any courses or transcripts are missing, you will need to follow up with our Admissions office.
+Once you’ve verified that your transfer coursework is visible,you may email a request for prerequisite advising along with your APSU student ID number (which begins with an "A") to: firstname.lastname@example.org .
+Requests to review transcripts outside of the formal University application process will not be granted.

 Students in our program complete two courses each eight weeks plus two courses in our summer session for a total of ten courses (30 semester credit hours).
 The curriculum includes courses in molecular diagnostics, clinical chemistry, hematology, immunology, immunohematology, laboratory management, urinalysis/body fluids, parasitology/mycology/virology, bacteriology, and a BOC review course.
 All students complete the program as a cohort and must be enrolled full time.
 For information about semester dates, please consult the APSU Academic Calendar for the Clarksville campus.